Man overboard procedure mob and mayday emergency water abandon ship procedures.

 Crash Stop Man Overboard Recovery Drill

-This emergency drill method keeps the boat close to the casualty:
+This man overboard drill procedure keeps the boat close to the casualty for recovery of persons from the water:

 - The helmsman to push the tiller hard to leeward as soon as the alarm is raised.